 There’s an underlying pattern prevalent today in many digital marketing tools that is causing problems.
 Wasted time, overpaying, slow velocity, and privacy issues for your customers are some of the results of this pattern.
-The problem is the over-reliance on events.
+The problem is the over-reliance on Events.
 Specifically, the problem is that many marketing tools live in a world where they expect to be “pushed” data, when it would be so much better if they were “pulling” data when they needed it.

-In this blog post, we’ll explore the problems with event-based “Push” marketing & analytic tools, and how we can fix them by switching to a “Pull” based solution, like the one that Grouparoo is building.
+In this blog post, we’ll explore the problems with event-based “Push” marketing & analytics tools, and how we can fix them by switching to a “Pull” based solution, like the one that Grouparoo is building.

 When using only events to model your customers, there’s a huge lag time between when you start capturing that data and when you can use it.
 For example, say you want to run a campaign targeting customers who haven’t purchased in 6 months.
 If you start sending

 purchase events in June, the soonest you can start your campaign is December.
 Not only is that a long time to wait, but you’ve also sacrificed your team’s agility to modify those events or the campaign while you wait, minimizing the shots you get to take.

 In addition to the slow ramp up time for a new campaign based on events, there’s the problem of lost events.
 With poor mobile connections, errors on your web pages & apps, slow vendors, and increasingly prevalent ad-blocking tools, it’s very easy to lose an event.
 Every marketer we talked to had their own less-than-scientific process they used to explain discrepancies between events and product data.
 Everyone had a different process and no one really trusted an event-based data source.
 If events are the only way you model your customers, it can be devastating if you miss a

 changed-email-address event - you might never be able to reach your customers at all!